 Within your own family is a great place to rebuild and revitalize the lost art of actual human conversation WITHOUT a phone.

-Reconnecting After a Long Day
+Reconnect After a Long Day

 Between work and now with Asher going to school some mornings, there are chunks of time where all of us are not together at the same time.
 In an attempt to reconnect I have started asking Asher (and Ellery) the following questions each night either while we eat dinner or while we are snuggling up to go to sleep.

-5 Easy Questions to Ask Your Kids
+5 Easy Questions to Ask to Reconnect with Your Kids

 - Who did you sit by at snack/lunch time?
 This will get your kiddos talking about their friends and their interactions.
 Continue the conversation and ask about what they ate?
 Did they like it?
 What did their friends eat?